-A few weeks ago my wife woke up in the middle of the night in severe pain.
-It may sound silly, but she has sensitive teeth, and that night they were throbbing so much that she was in tears because of the pain.
-And it is a pain you cannot affect in any way.
-It is not like a burn you can sooth with ice.
-It is a pain you cannot reach.
+A few weeks ago, my wife woke up in the middle of the night in severe pain.
+It may sound silly, but Brenda has sensitive teeth, and that night they were throbbing so much that she was in tears.
+It was a pain we could not relieve.
+It wasn’t like a burn we could soothe with ice.
 She said it was worse than giving birth.

 But, for some reason this was different.
-I had no hope, but I started to pray and when I did I started to focus on some facts.
+I had no hope, but prayed again, focusing on some facts.

 - The Apostle John says that through Jesus we become children of God (John 1:12).

-- Jesus also said that if a child asks his father for fish that his father would not give him a snake instead, and how much more would God give to His children (Luke 11:11-13).
+- Jesus also said that if a child asks his father for fish, his father would not give him a snake instead.
+Rather, God would give his children much more than a human parent would.
+(Luke 11:11-13).

 - If we shamelessly persist, God will answer (Luke 11:8).

-- We need to approach God boldly (Hebrews 4:16).
-No different than a child to his father.
+- We need to approach God boldly (Hebrews 4:16), like a child with a father.

-With those facts I prayed that if I am His son and I ask for healing then I should get healing, and not on God’s time, which for us can be a while, but on our time.
-The more I prayed the more I understood and the more it made sense that I could ask for this healing and it would be done.
+With those facts, I prayed, knowing that if I am His son, and I ask for healing, then I should get healing, and not on God’s time, which for us can be a while, but on our time.
+The more I prayed, the more I understood, and the more it made sense that I could ask for this healing and it would be done.

-If God can part the sea, send 10 plagues into Egypt, and create the universe, then He can numb my wifes mouth.
+If God can part the sea, send ten plagues into Egypt, and create the universe, then He can numb my wife’s mouth.
 We really weren’t asking for much.

 I have another amazing incident, well amazing for me, using the same prayer concept, but I am going to write about that in another blog post.

 God said to come to Him boldly.
 God said we are His children.
 So, should we not honor Him by doing these things?
-What does it say to a parent when a child is too scared to ask?
+What does it say about a parent when a child is too scared to ask?
 That the parent is abusive, unkind, and a monster?
-But when our parent is good and loving, then shouldn’t we, without thought, approach him with joy?
-Doesn’t our boldness convey to God that we see ourselves a His Child, and that we are a part of Him?
-Not to take Him for granite, but to know He is always there and we always have direct access to Him.
+But when our parent is good and loving, then shouldn’t we, without hesitation, joyfully approach Him with our problems?
+Doesn’t our boldness convey to God that we see ourselves as His children, and that we are a part of Him?
+Not to take Him for granted, but to know He is always there and we always have direct access to Him.
 He is there for us like a parent.
 While we play on the floor, He sits on the edge of the couch watching us with great joy and the adoration of a parent.

-We should always approach Him without fear and trembling, but with great expectations, because we have a great an mighty Father in God.
-He loves us and we can count on Him.
+We should always approach Him without fear and trembling, but with great expectations, because we have a great and mighty Father in God.
+He loves us, and we can count on Him.